AdobeDocs/experience-manager-65.en/help/sites-developing/touch-ui-concepts.md

 Implementation:

-* Repository based composition and configuration
+* Repository-based composition and configuration
-* Leveraging testing facilities provided by the Granite platform
+* Using testing facilities provided by the Granite platform
 * JSP templating

 This library of foundation components can be used or extended by other libraries.